 If someone is having difficulties with their employer, landlord or an authority, we can work with them to try and resolve the matter.

-We can’t decide
+We can’t make decisions

 Decisions can only be made by the competent authority, such as the Federal Office for Migration and Refugees, the Federal Employment Agency, the Social Welfare Office or the Immigration Office.